gesaretto/writing_london/paper/voyage_draft.md

 > Who shall discharge first his merd-urinous load:
 > (ll.
 61-65)

 The "load" that is here emitted (in the form of "an ayre") and discarded (as "merd-urinous") figuratively equates the collective waste produced by the entire population of London, to which the personal adjective "your" (l.
-64) alludes: to appreciate its odor and heat, the public is asked to imagine a collection of night soil so copious as to cause a state of urban congestion, paralyizing the "carts" transporting its piles (probably not an uncommon sight in the Early Modern capital, as @Cockayne2007 explains - pp. 183-187).
+64) alludes: to appreciate its odor and heat, the public is asked to imagine a collection of night soil so copious as to cause a state of urban congestion, paralyizing the "carts" transporting its piles (probably not an uncommon sight in the Early Modern capital, as explained by @Cockayne2007, 183-187).
 Still navigating the watercourse, we then discover that this hyperbolical mass of ordure is, in most cases, intentionally induced by the inhabitants of the neighborhood, who are prompted to ingest "spirits, [...] pills, and [...] potions" (ll.
-101-102) which, "in shitten sort" (l.
-98), purge their bodies from the unhealthy meals that constitute their daily diet.
-So that finally, as we ascend the last portion of the alimentary canal, this same adulterated food eventually becomes the center of the expedition.
+101-102) to purge their bodies, "in shitten sort" (l.
+98), from the unhealthy meals that constitute their daily diet.
+So that finally, as we ascend the last portion of the alimentary canal, this same adulterated food eventually becomes the focus of the expedition.

 - - -

 3. The section of the poem concerning the "hot cookes" of "_Fleet_-lane" (l.
-144) in fact coincides with the discovery of culinary practices that are everything but salubrious.
-Two problems seem especially responsible for the incesssant contamination of food: the ubiquitous presence of pestiferous particles in the area, registered by the poet in the lines immediately preceding these, and the alarming practices of recycling which are associated to the preparation of meals.
-The first issue happens on an atomic level, involving invisible fragments of waste which, within the environment, imbue every liquid and gaseous substance, or encrust every solid surface:
+144) in fact coincides with the discovery of the culinary habits practiced on the river, which are everything but salubrious.
+The incessant contamination of food on the ditch is in particular associated with two related problems: the ubiquitous presence of pestiferous particles in the area, registered by the poet in the lines immediately preceding these, and the alarming practices of recycling which are associated to the processing of meals.
+The first issue happens on an atomic level, involving invisible fragments of waste which, within the bounded environment, imbue every liquid and gaseous substance, and encrust every solid surface:

 > Whether it languishing stucke upon the wall,
 > Or were precipitated down the jakes,